lambda-orm/lambdaorm/doc/research/Contact.md

 **Message:**

-Hello, good morning.
+Hi.
-My name is Flavio and I am developing [λORM](https://www.npmjs.com/package/lambdaorm) for NodeJs in TypeScript.
+I am developing [λORM](https://www.npmjs.com/package/lambdaorm) in TypeScript.
-It would be of great help to me if you could give me your opinion on the project.
-And you could also exchange ideas about ORM.

-One of the notable features is the [Include](https://github.com/lambda-orm/lambdaorm/wiki/Include) allows obtaining data on the relationships of an entity in a single query.
-These data may be in different databases.

-From already thank you very much
+I would like to exchange ideas and experiences about ORMs

+Thanks.

 **Message to offer me to work in an ORM:**